-The following table summarizes the allocation of the transaction price to the three performance obligations at contract inception:
+The following table summarizes the allocation of the transaction price to the three performance obligations at contract inception (amounts in thousands):

-Transaction Price Alloc ation
+Transaction Price A Allocation

 Option to obtain license for Rett \$ 5,485

 Option to obtain license for GAN 2,317

 Rett research and development activities 28,257

 Total \$ 36,059

 Revenue allocated to the material rights will be recognized at a point in time when each option period expires or when a decision is made by Astellas to exercise or not exercise each option.
 Revenue from the Rett research and development activities will be recognized as activities are performed using an input method, according to the costs incurred as related to the total costs expected to be incurred to satisfy the performance obligation.
 The transfer of control occurs over this time period and is a reliable measure of progress towards satisfying the performance obligation.
-Research and development services related to this performance obligation are expected to be completed by the first quarter of 2024.

-During the three months ended March 31, 2023, there were no significant changes to the total estimated costs to be incurred to satisfy the performance obligation associated with the Rett research and development activities.
+During the three months ended March 31, 2024, there were no significant changes to the total estimated costs to be incurred to satisfy the performance obligation associated with the Rett research and development activities.